bibhash112/PRT/single-stack-lae.md

-#Step 3 : Configure Continuous Integration Jobs
+**Step 3: Configure Continuous Integration Jobs**

 The CI Jobs are provisioned with default branch, you would need to change them with the branches that you have created above.

 	a) Log in to Jenkins with the URL provided in your email & go to the exact path where your job resides

   	b)   Click on Configure to configure your branch details.